otvv/fgui/README.md

 In this [link](https://github.com/otvv/fgui/tree/master/resources) you can see more examples of what you can do with FGUI.

-If you find bugs, glitches, or anything wrong, feel free to visit the issues tab.
+If you find bugs or glitches feel free to visit the issues tab.
 If you want to contribute, you can always make a pull request.
-(Just make sure to follow the code style.)